True (The Nevers): Critical reviews

 Alan Sepinwall from Rolling Stone wrote, "So there are lessons here that Whedon's successor as showrunner, Philippa Goslett, can take as she and her collaborators continue the series without his involvement.
 And his departure likely means that future episodes won't feel quite so much like a remix of his greatest hits.
 The Galanthi give Stripe a second chance to get their story right.
 Now The Nevers has the same.
 Let's hope both take full advantage of that chance."
 Sepinwall would later put the episode on his "Top 10 Episodes of 2021" list, writing, "the meandering nature of the early episodes was replaced with real purpose and clarity in the bracing season finale, which traveled to the distant future, and then to events before the series had even begun, to explain exactly what was happening, who the show's chief heroine Amalia True really was, and why anyone should care about any of it.
 Hopefully, Whedon's successors can carry that momentum into a second season."

 Roxana Hadadi from The A.V.
-Club gave it a B- and wrote, "Was it ambitious to load in all this backstory and exposition, use a whole-new vocabulary of terminology, and explain the horror of divisive nuclear war and the potential of the Galanthi in about 35 minutes?
+Club gave it a B− and wrote, "Was it ambitious to load in all this backstory and exposition, use a whole-new vocabulary of terminology, and explain the horror of divisive nuclear war and the potential of the Galanthi in about 35 minutes?
 Absolutely.
 Was it messy?
 Also absolutely!"
-Darren Franlch from Entertainment Weekly gave it a A- and wrote, "Ironically, this final episode was the high point for the series as a non-chaotic piece of coherent drama.
+Darren Franlch from Entertainment Weekly gave it an A− and wrote, "Ironically, this final episode was the high point for the series as a non-chaotic piece of coherent drama.
 The exciting revelations about Amalia's past promise to redefine the show's future.
 If it has one."

 Amanda Whitting from Vulture gave it a 3 out 5 star rating and wrote, "Last week, I opined that the world of The Nevers was contracting in ways that made plotlines crisper, relationships more legible, and the general flow of information easier to follow.
 I nearly felt that if a stranger asked me the question What is The Nevers about?, I could give them a perspicuous if lengthy explanation.
 Oh, how man makes plans, and Joss Whedon laughs.
 This series is completely batshit."
 Alec Bojalad from Den of Geek wrote, "There may have been more surprising twists in TV's recent past, but it's hard to recall a recent episode that upends a show's central premise so extremely, so relatively late into its run.
 And thanks to the coronavirus pandemic interrupting the show's production, The Nevers won't even be able to continue to pursue this rich dramatic vein until 'Part 2' of the show's first season arrives at a still-undetermined later date."